Table of contents

 Another example is the cloud’s much larger “edge” capability to provide highly scalable data bandwidth.
 For instance, some mobile applications and Internet of Things (IoT) use cases require huge quantities of data to be imported and stored for later processing.
 This may be because customers download lots of data from an application (such as video streaming), or because an application must communicate with a large number of agents all over the Internet (such as with IoT applications).
 If a company needs a bigger data intake or data export pipe than its data center can cost-effectively provide, the public cloud is extremely good at performing this type of “edge” data intake/export at almost any scale.

-Then there’s the need for unique data processing, such as video processing.
+Then there’s the need for unique data processing, such as video processing or AI processing.
 If you are adding new capabilities to your applications that deal with giant data sets, you may be able to find already optimized solutions available in the cloud.
-The cloud-based versions can give you a rapid way to add these capabilities to your application or company, usually without a massive upfront investment.
+Artificial intelligence and machine learning are key areas that the cloud is highly optimized to provide, and making use of the cloud for these capabilities can give you a rapid way to add support to your application or company, usually without a massive upfront investment.

 Finally, the cloud offers a highly scalable ability to handle extremely large data sets, making it easier to build data warehouses, perform map-reduce operations, and handle other data analyses useful in providing business analytics and other high-volume data-processing operations.